 The medieval page hailed from a noble family himself and his service as an attendant was seen as a part of his training in courtly manners and a precursor to his qualification as a knight later in his life.

 To this end, boys from noble medieval families would receive basic training in manners and rudimentary education at their home until the age of around seven years.
 Once the boys hit seven years old, they were sent to assume the position of a page, commonly that of a fellow noble family.

 The medieval Page was required to perform different duties for the lord or knight he attended on.
-This was seen as a form of education rather than a form of subjugation and the Page gladly served the lord in order to learn the manners of courtly life.
+This was seen as a form of education rather than a form of subjugation and the page gladly served the lord in order to learn the manners of courtly life.

-The purpose of a Page’s placement as an attendant upon a nobleman or a knight was to train him in certain courtly and noble skills.
+The purpose of a page’s placement as an attendant upon a nobleman or a knight was to train him in certain courtly and noble skills.

-Typically, the Page would receive training in a number of skills such as horse riding, falconry, armed combat and hunting, skills which would contribute to his position in the medieval aristocracy.
+Typically, the Page would receive training in a number of skills such as horse riding, falconry, armed combat, and hunting, skills which would contribute to his position in the medieval aristocracy.

-The Page also received a basic education in other courtly skills such as composing poetry, writing and singing songs and playing a variety of musical instruments.
+The page also received a basic education in other courtly skills such as composing poetry, writing and singing songs and playing a variety of musical instruments.
 In some cases, the Page was educated in playing board games as well.

 A boy from a noble medieval family typically served a major lord as a page from seven years of age to around the age of fourteen.
 Upon reaching around fourteen years of age, if the Page was deemed appropriately trained in the courtly manners and skills, he was promoted to the position of a squire.

 A squire then went on to serve a knight, typically both on and off the battlefield.
-It is through the Page’s training as a squire that he ultimately reached the point where he was awarded the prestigious position of knighthood by a leading lord.
+It is through the page’s training as a squire that he ultimately reached the point where he was awarded the prestigious position of knighthood by a leading lord.